OPT Mental Health Specialist Jobs

 Understand your OPT end date before accepting offers

 Standard OPT gives you 12 months of work authorization.
 Mental Health Specialist roles do not qualify for STEM OPT extension.
-Know your exact expiration date and factor in H-1B cap timelines when evaluating whether an employer can bridge your status.
+Know your exact expiration date and factor in H-1B visa cap timelines when evaluating whether an employer can bridge your status.

 Pursue licensure as early as your state allows